tcashel/libgemini/README.md

   - As a git submodule
 - [`simdjson`][simdjson] for json support.
   - As a git submodule
+  - CMake will compile this project base on a git tag int the [`CMakeLists.txt`](/CMakeLists.txt), so the submodule is not nesissary to build, but it is convienient to look through the project when using.

 ## Rough Project plan / Ideas